Gov. Kelly: Executive order ‘could not come at a more disappointing time’

 TOPEKA, Kan.
-(KSNT) – Multiple coronavirus outbreaks have been linked to church gatherings in Kansas.
-Now the governor is trying to make sure that doesn’t happen again.
+(KSNW) – Multiple coronavirus outbreaks have been linked to church gatherings in Kansas.
+Now, the governor is trying to make sure that doesn’t happen again.

 Governor Laura Kelly announced a new executive order Tuesday extending the 10-person limit on gatherings to churches and funerals.

 Kelly said there have been three church events that have caused coronavirus to spread throughout each community.
-That makes up 25 percent of the big clusters the state is currently seeing.
+That makes up 25% of the big clusters the state is currently seeing.

 She said most churches have already stopped letting members inside and have switched to live-streaming and even drive-in services.